arnavgautam/TreeHacks2015/HOLs/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 1. On the **You are changing to a mode that may have a billing impact.
 Continue?** (If you select **STANDARD**, the confirmation message will be: **Are you sure you want to upgrade from Free to STANDARD web site mode?**), click **Yes**.

 	>**Note**: If you receive a "Configuring scale for web site '\<site name\>' failed" error you can use the details button to get more information.
 You may receive a "Not enough available reserved instance servers to satisfy this request" error.
-The web sites feature is in preview and we are adding capacity on a measured basis.
+The Websites feature is in preview and we are adding capacity on a measured basis.
 If you receive this error, you will need to try again later to upgrade your account.

 <a name="configure-the-cname-on-your-domain-registrar" />
 #### Task 2 - Configuring the CNAME on your domain registrar ####